Support

 You may be eligible for Government support

 If you’re on a low income or certain means-tested benefits, you may be able to get government help with your mortgage payments.
 This is called Support for Mortgage Interest or SMI.
-You can find out more information about how the SMI scheme works at here.
+You can find out more information about how the SMI scheme works here.

 Step 2